kevinledev/nft-explorer/README.md

   <li> Cascasing Style Sheets (CSS) file </li>
 </ul> <br>

+## Implementation Timeline
-## Implementation Timeline: I will try to complete by the end of day
+I will try to complete by end of day
 <ul>
   <li>Friday: Write a javascript program that uses an API to pull nft data from the blockchain.
 The program will organize the data.
 Start researching how rarity scores are calculated.
 Decide if I should use a database or not, and if so, which database.</l1>